dboiii/code_base_ruby_2_4_0/README.md

 * How to run the test suite
   - bundle
   - rake db:drop db:create db:migrate db:seed
+  - rails generate datatable ModelName (if you have a new model using datatable)
   - rails s

 * Gem includes